 Recommendations for further Reading

 Do you love Lost Places as much as I do?
-Then you might also be interested in my articles about Lost Places in Berlin and Brandenburg or about former Listening Station at Teufelsberg in Berlin.
+Then you might also be interested in my articles about Lost Places in Berlin and Brandenburg or about the former Listening Station at Teufelsberg in Berlin.